 While glass does block most UVB rays, UVA rays still penetrate through glass.
 And because you won’t normally tan behind glass, you might not even realize that damage has occurred.
 The indirect sun exposure you get in your car on the way to and from work is aging your skin.
 Similarly, use caution when sitting near windows.
 If you are often near a window exposed to the sun (such as in your car), make sure the window has the right tinting—which can help block UVA rays.

 While this is more likely than not something people don’t even think about, what you eat can in fact influence how your skin and eyes respond to sunlight.

 Many ingredients in foods have been shown to help promote your skin and eyes’ defenses against the effects of the sun, especially certain antioxidants including lycopene, lutein, astaxanthin, zeaxanthin, the polyphenols in green tea, and others.
 In general, ingesting enough healthy fat (including omega-3), and eating lots of colorful vegetables and fruits, can add some natural protection to your skin.
-For a mixture of these efficacious ingredients, you can also take an oral product called Sunsafe Rx made with ingredients that support your skin during sun exposure.
+For a mixture of these efficacious ingredients, you can also take an oral product called Sunsafe Rx made with ingredients that protect your skin and eyes.